gbmhunter/blog/content/posts/2022/07-31-july-2022-updates/_index.md

 * Added a how-to on an easy method for [measuring inductance using a signal generator and oscilloscope](/electronics/components/inductors/#how-to-measure-inductance-in-an-electronics-lab).

 * Updated info on inductor saturated current.

+* Started a page on SMPS EMC and hot loops.